 OK:

 In very simple terms, Freud said that the goal of psychoanalysis was to help individuals to be able to work and to love.
-And to expand a little on it, I would say the goal of psychoanalysis is to free individuals from the restrictions of unconscious conflicts and the defenses related to them, as well as to resolve a lack of integration of the internal realm of object relations?in order to permit people to commit themselves to work, to creativity and to mutuality of love relations.
-Also, to open themselves up to the scientific, moral and aesthetic perspectives.
+And to expand a little on it, I would say the goal of psychoanalysis is to free individuals from the restrictions of unconscious conflicts and the defences related to them, as well as to resolve a lack of integration of the internal realm of object relations in order to permit people to commit themselves to work, to creativity, and to the mutuality of love relations.
+Also, to open themselves up to the scientific, moral, and aesthetic perspectives.
 And of course, more specifically, to resolve the symptoms for which the patient comes to treatment.
 But these would be the most general goals.

 SB:

-Transpersonal therapist and teacher of Buddhist philosophy Jack Engler writes, “Both Buddhist psychology and psychoanalytic object relations theory define the essence of the ego in a similar way: as a process of synthesis and adaptation between the inner life and outer reality which produces a sense of personal continuity and sameness in the felt experience of being a `self,` a feeling of being and ongoingness in existence. . . .
-In both psychologies, the sense of `I,` of personal unity and continuity, of being the same `self` in time, in place and across stages of consciousness, is conceived as something which is not innate in personality, but is evolving developmentally out of our experience of objects and the kinds of interactions we have with them.
+Transpersonal therapist and teacher of Buddhist philosophy Jack Engler writes, “Both Buddhist psychology and psychoanalytic object relations theory define the essence of the ego in a similar way: as a process of synthesis and adaptation between the inner life and outer reality that produces a sense of personal continuity and sameness in the felt experience of being a `self,` a feeling of being and ongoingness in existence….
+In both psychologies, the sense of `I,` of personal unity and continuity, of being the same `self` in time, in place, and across stages of consciousness, is conceived as something that is not innate in personality but is evolving developmentally out of our experience of objects and the kinds of interactions we have with them.

-In other words, the `self` is literally constructedout of our experience with the object world.
-This `self` which we take to be `me` and which feels so present and real to us is actually an internalized image, a composite representation.”
-So, my question is: Are we now, the two of us having this conversation, two composite representations of the many internalized images that have arisen out of our encounters with the object world?
+In other words, the `self` is literally constructed out of our experience with the object world.
+This `self` which we take to be `me` and which feels so present and real to us is actually an internalised image, a composite representation.”
+So, my question is: Are we now, the two of us having this conversation, two composite representations of the many internalised images that have arisen out of our encounters with the object world?
 Or, is there a self that exists prior to or beneath this process?
-Is there a self independent of the whole process of object relations development?
+Is there a self-independence of the whole process of object relations development?

 OK:

 I don`t think that the self is an illusion.
 I believe that`s wrong.
-But it is true that the self is an entity of subjective experience, sameness, continuity and differentiation from others that is constructed out of our experiences with significant others from the beginning of life.
+But it is true that the self is an entity of subjective experience, sameness, continuity, and differentiation from others that is constructed out of our experiences with significant others from the beginning of life.
 That is true.
-From the beginning of life there`s a sense of subjectivity that develops in the context of relations with others whose representations or images we take in and that shapes our representations of ourselves.
+From the beginning of life, there`s a sense of subjectivity that develops in the context of relations with others whose representations or images we take in, and that shapes our representations of ourselves.
 And those multiple representations of ourselves eventually coalesce to form an integrated self, which is a reflection of the integration of our subjective experiences in our interactions with others from the beginning of life.
-And it becomes a very important central agency in organizing one`s subjective life, one`s relations with others and one`s character?that is to say, the dynamic organization of habitual behavior patterns.
+And it becomes a very important central agency in organising one`s subjective life, one`s relations with others, and one`s character? that is to say, the dynamic organisation of habitual behaviour patterns.

 SB: